-"Repair and remodeling (R&R) is where we could see some potential softening depending [on] how households respond to the reopening of the service side of the economy," Jalbert said.
-"But there is a pretty good chance some of the excessive spending for DIYers that fueled lumber last year [will] slow [down] later in 2021 as people are vaccinated, start traveling more and generally participating more on the service side of the economy and spending less time in their homes."
+"Repair and remodeling (R&R) are where we could see some potential softening depending [on] how households respond to the reopening of the service side of the economy," Jalbert said.
+"But there is a pretty good chance some of the excessive spending from DIYers that fueled lumber last year [will] slow [down] later in 2021 as people are vaccinated, start traveling more, and generally participating more on the service side of the economy and spending less time in their homes."

 But even if repair and remodeling slow down, Americans who've held off on home projects as a result of the sky-high lumber prices could jump into the market once some price relief comes.
 That sidelined demand, Jalbert says, should be enough to prevent a sharp correction.